polhenarejos/acme_email/README.md

 * Fully automated or interactive.
 * IMAP and SMTP support for automated ACME replies.
 * DKIM and S/MIME checks for message authentication.
+* Multiple email addresses in a single certificate.
 * Staging ACME server for test environments.
 * Supports an interactive text UI, or can be driven entirely from the command line.
 * Free and Open Source Software, made with Python.